 Fixed-term investments are a great way for Kiwis like you to secure your savings, lock in a great rate, and earn high interest.
 But should you really set your money aside just to earn high interest?
 And is it a worthwhile investment for you, whether you’re saving for a rainy day or retirement?

-If you find you’re still on the fence having read up on how they work and when you can expect a return on your investment, then consider these other great benefits of a term deposit that make them more than worthwhile for Kiwis just like you.
+If you find you’re still on the fence having read up on how they work and when you can expect a return on your investment, then consider these other great benefits that make them more than worthwhile for Kiwis just like you.

 Safer than shares or stocks, and often earning a higher rate than other savings accounts, a term deposit sees you locking your money away at a fixed rate, and for a fixed term, which usually fall into one of two categories:

-Any interest earned on a short term deposit is usually paid out at the end of the term, while long term deposits tend to pay out quarterly or annually into an account of your choosing.
+Any interest earned on a short term deposit is usually paid out at the end of the term, while lengthier investments tend to pay out quarterly or annually into an account of your choosing.
 Once this term is up, you’ll then be given the option to either reinvest your funds - plus interest earned - into a new term deposit, or have it deposited into your account in full.

-When comparing interest rates of savings accounts and term deposits, it’s important to remember that while the rates may be similar, the type of interest you earn is different.
-Savings accounts offer what is called a Variable Rate, which means the interest you earn fluctuates depending on various economic factors, the national rate, and your bank or credit union’s going rate, which is subject to change.
+When comparing interest rates of savings accounts and term investments, it’s important to remember that while the rates may be similar, the type of interest you earn is different.
+Savings accounts offer what is called a variable rate, which means the interest you earn fluctuates depending on various economic factors, the national rate, and your bank or credit union’s going rate, which is subject to change.

-A term deposit, on the other hand, offers a Fixed Rate.
+A term deposit, on the other hand, offers a fixed rate.
 That is, once you’ve locked in a rate, it will stay the same for the life of the term.
-There’s no need to keep an eye on the national rate, or bank on a return that might not eventuate.
-With a Term Deposit your return is guaranteed the moment you transfer the funds.
+There’s no need to keep an eye on the national rate, or bank on a return that might not eventuate: your return is guaranteed the moment you transfer the funds.